abs-tudelft/vhdmmio/mdbook/src/interruptconfig.md

 ## Interrupt sources

-A `vhdmmio` interrupt can currently be requested through an internal or an external synchronous active-high signal, or by software using the [`interrupt-pend`](interruptpend.md) field behavior.
-To get edge-sensitive, active-low, or asynchronous interrupts, external logic is required.
+A `vhdmmio` interrupt can currently be requested through an internal or synchronous external signal, or by software using the [`interrupt-pend`](interruptpend.md) field behavior.
+An external synchronizer is needed to accept asynchronous interrupts.
+These are often vendor-specific, therefore they are not included in vhdmmio.

 ## Configuration keys